Periods when to make money chart: when to buy & sell using the Benner Cycle

 - Momentum and market strength

-When used correctly, these insights can help investors time their entries and exits more effectively.
+Some investors and traders believe these insights can help them time their entries and exits more effectively.

 A typical stock market prediction chart includes a mix of visual and technical elements, such as: